Your Guide to ESG in Real Estate: What Investors Should Know

 When a room is already well-lit by daylight, there’s no need to add artificial lighting.
 Likewise, when there’s nobody in a room, there’s no need to light it.

 Motion sensors and smart glass can detect the amount of sunlight coming through a window.
 To that end, you can update the lighting system in your building so that lights only turn on when they’re needed and turn off automatically when they’re not.
-This will reduce emissions as well as netting you big savings on your power bill.
+This will reduce emissions and net you big savings on your power bill.

 Takeaways